zachadaya31/google-sheet-retail-automation/README.md

 # Automated Home Depot Price & Stock Tracker
 Automatically scrapes product prices, availability, and details from Home Depot and exports to Google Sheets.
 No manual checking needed.
+Just put the model number you want to look for and the script will do all the work.

 ## What It Does
 - Monitors multiple products simultaneously